Bilal-Lodhi/Google-Cloud-Hackathon/README.md

 **MongoDB Atlas Partner** — All session telemetry, micro-events, compliance matrices, and suspicion reports are persisted to MongoDB Atlas through a 10-tool MCP server with automatic index management and connection pooling.
 MongoDB Atlas serves as the durable grounding layer for the entire Cerberus FinSec platform.

-> **💡 Note for Judges**: The complete application source code, Docker
-> configuration, and detailed technical documentation live in the
-> [`/sandbox/`](sandbox/) directory.
-This root README serves as the
-> submission entry point overview.
-If the Cloud Run container is cold-starting
-> from sleep, please allow **10–15 seconds** for the initial environment to
-> spin up.
-Subsequent requests will be fast.

 **Platform Stack**: Google Cloud Agent Builder · Gemini 3 Flash · Hono API · TypeScript · Model Context Protocol (MCP) · MongoDB Atlas · Flutter